KesMath/MTA-Countdown-Clock-Replica/README.md

 For GPIO to HUB75 interface connection, assure you fetch the corresponding GPIO pin layout for your particular Raspberry Pi model.
 View the schematics listing [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/schematics/README.md) to search accordingly.

+## TO BE CONTINUED...
+Development shall recommence after hardware troubleshooting is completed